JozefJarosciak/X1/Validator-Instructions_Testnet.md

 ### The End
 Congratulations, you are now running an X1 validator node!
 Make sure to keep your node up and running 24 hours a day.

-Fellow Xenians, if this guide helped, consider donation: https://xen.pub/donate.php
+Fellow Xenians, if this guide helped, consider a donation: https://xen.pub/donate.php or delegate your XN with XenPub validators.